NickWaldock/the-woodshed/README.md

 <br/><br/>
 The following bugs persist and are permissible as part of the submission of this project:
 <br/><br/>
-<strong>400 - Bad Request</strong>: Occurs when submitting incorrect form data
+<strong>400 - Bad Request</strong>: Occurs when submitting incorrect form data<br>
 <image src="readme-files/testing/400.png" width=50%>
 <br/><br/>
-<strong>401 - Unauthorised</strong>: Occurs when an accesses token has expired and is refreshed in the background
+<strong>401 - Unauthorised</strong>: Occurs when an accesses token has expired and is refreshed in the background<br>
 <image src="readme-files/testing/401-1.png" width=50%>
 <br/><br/>
 <strong>401 - Unauthorised</strong>: Occurs when navigating to the sign in or sign up page when not logged in, this console error occurs when checking if the logged in user needs to be redirected from this page<br>